userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       fi
 ```

-This part does two things:
+This part performs two actions:
 - During the *pull* phase, it downloads a package containing the correct version of the *libcanberra-pulse* library for the architecture we're building for using *apt-get*.
 - During the *build* phase, it extracts that package to the part's installation folder using *dpkg*, causing the library to be bundled in our snap.